Joseph Goebbels: Plenipotentiary for total war

-At Hitler's behest, the Volkssturm (People's Storm) – a nationwide militia of men previously considered unsuitable for military service – was formed on 18 October 1944.
+Hitler ordered a nationwide militia of men previously considered unsuitable for military service — the Volkssturm (People's Storm) — to be formed on 25 September 1944; it was launched on 18 October.
+In his capacity as Gauleiter and Reich Defense Commissioner, Goebbels was named Führer des Deutschen Volkssturms im Gau Groß-Berlin on 25 September 1944, and he administered the oath of allegiance to the assembled Berlin Volkssturm troops on 12 November.
 Goebbels recorded in his diary that 100,000 recruits were sworn in from his Gau alone.
 However, the men, mostly age 45 to 60, received only rudimentary training and many were not properly armed.
 Goebbels' notion that these men could effectively serve on the front lines against Soviet tanks and artillery was unrealistic at best.
 The programme was deeply unpopular.

 Goebbels realised that his influence would diminish in wartime.
 He suffered a series of setbacks as propaganda became less important compared to warfare, the war economy, and the Allied bombing of German cities.
 Historian Michael Balfour states that from 1942 onward, Goebbels, "lost control over Nazi policy toward the press and over the handling of news in general."
 Rival agencies expanded.
 The foreign ministry took charge of propaganda outside Germany.
 The military set up its own propaganda division, providing daily reports on the progress of the war and the conditions of the armed forces.
 The Nazi Party also generated and distributed its own propaganda during the war.
 Goebbels was still influential when he had the opportunity to meet with Hitler, who became less available as he moved his headquarters closer to the military front lines.
 They were together perhaps one day a month.
 Furthermore, Hitler rarely gave speeches or rallies of the sort that had dominated propaganda in the 1930s.
 After Hitler returned to Berlin in 1945, Goebbels' ministry was destroyed by an Allied air raid on 13 March, and Goebbels had great difficulty disseminating propaganda.
 In April 1945, he finally bested the rival agencies and took full charge of propaganda, but by then the Soviet Red Army had already entered Berlin.
 Goebbels was an astute observer of the war, and historians have exhaustively mined his diary for insights on how the Nazi leadership tried to maintain public morale.